Miscarriage, stillbirth and neonatal death – your rights at work

-If you have a miscarriage, you will not be entitled to maternity, paternity or shared parental leave or pay.
-You should take sick leave for as long as your GP signs you off sick.
+If you have a miscarriage, unfortunately you will not be entitled to maternity leave, paternity leave or shared parental leave.

 You or your partner’s employer may also provide compassionate leave in such a case, or agree a period of annual leave or unpaid leave.

-If your baby is born or stillborn before the end of the qualifying week for Statutory Maternity Pay (SMP), special rules apply in determining whether you will qualify for SMP.
-The eight week test period used to calculate your average earnings runs to the last payday in or before the week in which the birth/stillbirth occurred, and you will be treated as though you had 26 weeks’ service by the end of the qualifying week if you would have had, had the baby not been born early.
+If your baby dies or is stillborn before the end of the qualifying week for Statutory Maternity Pay (SMP), special rules apply in determining whether you will qualify for SMP.
+The eight week test period used to calculate your average earnings runs to the last payday in or before the week in which the birth/stillbirth occurred, and you will be treated as though you had 26 weeks’ service by the end of the qualifying week if you would have had, had your baby not been born early.

 If you are entitled to Maternity Allowance (MA), but have not yet claimed it, you should claim it as soon as you can, explaining on the form what happened.
 If you have claimed MA but are not yet receiving it (for example because you were not planning maternity leave to start yet) you must let Jobcentre Plus know what has happened.

-If you have a partner who is eligible for paternity leave, he or she will still be entitled to take this after a stillbirth.
-This leave must be completed within 56 days of the birth; however, if the baby was born early the leave must be completed within the period from the actual date of birth to 56 days after the expected week of birth.
+If you have a partner who is eligible for paternity leave, they will still be entitled to take this after a stillbirth.
+This leave must be completed within 56 days of the birth.
+However, if the baby was born early, the leave must be completed within the period from the actual date of birth to 56 days after the expected week of birth.

-If the baby dies before you or your partner have given notice to book Shared Parental Leave, then unfortunately any further entitlement to Shared Parental Leave will be lost, as you cannot give a notice to book SPL after the baby has died.
+If your baby dies before you or your partner have given notice to book Shared Parental Leave, then unfortunately any further entitlement to Shared Parental Leave will be lost, as you cannot give a notice to book leave after the baby has died.

 In case of a stillbirth (where a baby is born dead after 24 weeks of pregnancy), the regulations are unclear but it is unlikely that you will be entitled to Shared Parental Leave.
-In such cases, the mother can still take maternity leave and the partner can still take paternity leave (assuming he or she is eligible).
+In such cases, the mother can still take maternity leave and the partner can still take paternity leave (assuming they are eligible).

 You can get more information and support from the organisation SANDS.

 If you have a stillbirth, or a live birth but the baby dies afterwards, you may be entitled to the Sure Start Maternity Grant (in Scotland, the Best Start Grant) and/or the Funeral Expenses Payment (in Scotland, the Funeral Support Payment).

 You can claim a Funeral Expenses Payment if you are responsible for funeral expenses.
 You will be treated as responsible if you are the parent of a stillborn child, or the parent’s partner.
 Usually this must be for a funeral in the UK, although sometimes it is possible to get help with a funeral in another EEA state.
-You must be awarded a qualifying benefit in respect of the day you claim the payment.
+You must be on certain benefits in respect of the day you claim the payment.
 In Scotland, you can claim a Funeral Support Payment.

 If you want more information on the Funeral Expenses Payment or the Funeral Support Payment contact your local Citizens Advice Bureau.